Bilateral Endoprosthetic Surgery of Hip and Knee

 - consistent muscle activation on both sides

-Motivated patients benefit from the clear structure: one surgery date, one rehabilitation, one goal.
+Highly motivated patients benefit from the clear structure: a surgery appointment, a rehab, a goal.

 Bilateral simultaneous or staged?
 The direct comparison